deveshm/connormcgarr.github.io/_posts/2022-04-08-type-confusion-part-3.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/3typeconfusion161.png" alt="">

-At this point we have successfully saved out `CONTEXT` address and out `CONTEXT.ContextFlags` address in memory for persistent storage, for the duration of the exploit.
+At this point we have successfully saved out `CONTEXT` address and our `CONTEXT.ContextFlags` address in memory for persistent storage, for the duration of the exploit.

 The next thing we will do is update `CONTEXT.ContextFlags`.
 Since we have already preserved the address of `ContextFlags` in memory (`.data` section of `kernelbase.dll`), we can simply `pop` this address into a register, dereference it, and update it accordingly (the `pop rax` gadget below is, again, to bypass the `cmp` instruction that is a residual instruction in our ROP gadget which requires a valid, writable address).